evandisoft/RedOnion/RedOnion.KSP/API/Autopilot.md

 - `heading`: double - Target heading [0..360].
 NaN for releasing the control.
 - `pitch`: double - Target pitch/elevation [-180..+180].
 Values outside -90..+90 flip heading.
 NaN for releasing the control.
 - `roll`: double - Target roll/bank [-180..+180].
 NaN for releasing the control.
-- `killRot`: bool - Fix the roll of the ship.
-Note that this is not SAS and currently does not allow user override.
+- `killRot`: bool - Stop ship rotation.
+(A bit stronger alternative to stock SAS.)
 - `pylink`: bool - Limit pitch/yaw by their ratio needed to achieve direction.
+This leads to better 2D/3D behaviour.
 - `sas`: bool - SAS: Stability Assist System.
-This is stock alternative to `killRot` which allows user override.
-Can be used to allow user/player to adjust roll while autopilot controls direction.
+This is stock (weaker) alternative to `killRot`.
 - `rcs`: bool - RCS: Reaction Control System.
 - `userFactor`: float - \[`WIP`\] General strength of user override/correction of controls. \[0, 1] 0.8 by default.
 - `userPitchFactor`: float - \[`WIP`\] Strength of user pitch-override/correction. \[0, 1] or `nan` - `userFactor` used if `nan` (which is by default).